Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Sample Efficiency

 \section{Sample Efficiency}

-We analyze in this section the convergence rate of stochastic kriging with TM kernels in terms of MSE.
+In this section, we analyze the convergence rate of stochastic kriging with TM kernels in terms of MSE.
 We aim to answer a fundamental question regarding how many simulation samples are needed for stochastic kriging to produce good predictions of a high-dimensional response surface.
 Note that this section does not concern the computational issue of large matrix inversion that is involved in stochastic kriging.
 (One could use generic matrix inversion algorithms.
-It would not change the sample efficiency, but would result in a time complexity of $\CalO(n^3)$.)
+It would not change the sample efficiency but would result in a time complexity of $\CalO(n^3)$.)
 We present algorithms for fast computation of stochastic kriging with TM kernels and TSG designs in Section~\ref{sec:computation}.

-Our analysis on the sample efficiency comprises three parts as follows. \begin{enumerate}[label=(\roman*)] \item We first focus on the case of deterministic simulation.
-Assuming that the response surface is indeed a realization of a TMGP, we establish an upper bound on the convergence rate, if the design points form a TSG. \item We then consider model misspecification--the response surface is realized from a GP induced by a tensor product kernel having a higher degree of smoothness than the TM kernel.
-We prove that the convergence rate of the ``misspecified'' predictor is affected only mildly by the curse of dimensionality. \item Third, we generalize the above results to the stochastic setting. \end{enumerate}
+Our analysis of the sample efficiency comprises three parts, as follows. \begin{enumerate}[label=(\roman*)] \item We first focus on the case of deterministic simulation.
+Assuming that the response surface is indeed a realization of a TMGP, we establish an upper bound on the convergence rate, if the design points form a TSG. \item We then consider model misspecification; the response surface is realized from a GP induced by a tensor product kernel having a higher degree of smoothness than the TM kernel.
+We prove that the curse of dimensionality on the convergence rate of the ``misspecified'' predictor is significantly alleviated relative to typical stochastic kriging.